 These protective secondary metabolites are likely to include flavonoid and phenolic compounds, many of which are also of interest for human health benefits.
 Anthocyanins, flavonoids and phenolics provide the anti-oxidant activity in fruits and vegetables, which are linked to a range of health promoting effects and prevention of degenerative diseases.
 More recently, the possibility of producing commercial crops with increased beneficial compounds under greenhouse films that transmit sufficient UV has been under investigation.

 What does this mean for indoor gardeners?

 While plants will grow and yield perfectly well under the tried and true red and blue spectrums of photosynthetically active radiation (PAR), there does exist the potential to provide specific supplementary short wavelengths where they provide benefits to certain species.
-Enhancing the deep red colouration in those plants that require high levels of anthocyanin production—such as red lettuce, ornamentals with highly coloured leaves and others grown indoors—would be one such use.
+Enhancing the deep red coloration in those plants that require high levels of anthocyanin production—such as red lettuce, ornamentals with highly colored leaves and others grown indoors—would be one such use.